Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

 Michigan Performance Insights

-- The Wolverines average 73.2 points per game (91st in college basketball) while giving up 54.8 per outing (36th in college basketball).
-They have a +239 scoring differential overall and outscore opponents by 18.4 points per game.
+- The Wolverines' +239 scoring differential (outscoring opponents by 18.4 points per game) is a result of scoring 73.2 points per game (91st in college basketball) while giving up 54.8 per contest (36th in college basketball).

 Ohio State Performance Insights

-- The Buckeyes have a +265 scoring differential, topping opponents by 22.1 points per game.
-They're putting up 82.7 points per game, 18th in college basketball, and are giving up 60.6 per contest to rank 108th in college basketball.
+- The Buckeyes outscore opponents by 22.1 points per game (posting 82.7 points per game, 18th in college basketball, and conceding 60.6 per outing, 108th in college basketball) and have a +265 scoring differential.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.